BlogSales funnel vs sales pipeline: the complete guide

 This data crunching will also reveal the varying quality of leads from different channels.
 If the conversion rate from a particular source is significantly lower than others, you may want to examine if that channel is working as well as initial numbers suggest.

-Finally, your funnel can identify weaknesses in your sales process.
-If qualified leads from a reliable channel are not converting between the call and the close, you may want to ensure your sales team have all the training and collateral they need.
+Finally, and importantly, you can speed up your sales process.
+If qualified leads from a reliable channel are not converting between the call and the close, it may be that leads are taking too long to get through the funnel.

 Looking for more leads for your sales pipeline and sales funnel?
-SoPro is a prospecting service like no other.
+Sopro is an award-winning prospecting service like no other.
 Find out more by watching our 60-second explainer video.